crossingts/cybersecurityfoundations/3.-cybersecurity-grc/key-cybersecurity-regulations-and-standards/README.md

 | **Enforcement**         | Compliance is mandatory because it is the law.
 Non-compliance can result in fines, penalties, lawsuits, or other legal actions from the government.  | They become legally binding when incorporated into a contract.
 Compliance is enforced through contractual agreements (e.g., with a business partner, client, or as a condition of a government contract). |
 | **Examples**            | <p>HIPAA (U.S. law)<br>GDPR (EU law)<br>CCPA (California state law)<br>SOX (U.S. law)</p>                                                            | <p>PCI DSS (required by contract with payment card brands)<br>ISO 27001 (often a contractual requirement for vendors)<br>SOC 2 (frequently requested by clients in contracts)</p>                         |

 Finally, a distinction can be made between standards and frameworks.
-Standards are typically specific low level requirements, while frameworks are typically high level categories or criteria that can be used to streamline the implementation of standards.
+Standards are typically specific low level requirements, while frameworks are typically high level categories or criteria that can be used to streamline the implementation of standards and controls.

 ### Compliance basics